pickmanmurimi/pickmanmurimi/README.md

 - 🔭 I’m currently working on Laravel Vue Data Tables, An opinionated yet flexible data table vue plugin 😎❤️.
-    This is a new version of the Vue-datatables plugin, that will be adding on flexibility, easy server side pagination and filter integration and Tailwind support.
+    This is a new version of the Vue-datatables plugin, that will be adding on flexibility, easy api integration and Tailwind support.
 - 🌱 I’m currently learning Golang.
 - 👯 I’m looking to collaborate on Laravel Vue Data Tables 🙏‍.
 - 📫 How to reach me: pickmanmurimi@gmail.com.